neotoma/sync-server/README.md

 # Host

-Configuration relies on knowing the host URL as reported by the following environment variable:
+The host URL must be indicated by the following environment variable:

 ```
-ASHEVILLE_SYNC_HOST_URL=<web server URL>
+ASHEVILLE_SYNC_HOST=<sync web server URL>
 ```

 Example: `http://localhost:9090`

-## MongoDB
+## Database

-User data is stored in MongoDB, which relies on the following environment variable:
+User data is managed by [MongoDB](http://www.mongodb.org/), the host of which must be indicated by the following environment variables:

 ```
 ASHEVILLE_SYNC_MONGODB_HOST=<mongodb service host>